-xSec is a highly secure data link layer (Layer 2) protocol that provides a unified framework for securing all wired and wireless connections using strong encryption and authentication. xSec provides greater security than Layer 3 encryption technologies through the use of FIPS (Federal Information Processing Standard)-validated encryption algorithms (AES-CBC-256 with HMAC-SHA1) to secure Layer 2 traffic, as well as the encryption of Layer 2 header information including MAC addresses. xSec was jointly developed by Aruba Networks and Funk Software.
+xSec is a highly secure data link layer (Layer 2) protocol that provides a unified framework for securing all wired and wireless connections using strong encryption and authentication. xSec provides greater security than other Layer 2 encryption technologies through the use of longer keys, FIPS (Federal Information Processing Standard)-validated encryption algorithms (AES-CBC-256 with HMAC-SHA1), and the encryption of Layer 2 header information including MAC addresses. xSec was jointly developed by Aruba Networks and Funk Software.